The Restless Hidden Markov Bandit with Linear Rewards and Side Information: Numerical Results

-Figures \ref{fig_numerical_results1} and \ref{fig_numerical_results2} show that Algorithm \ref{algo:UCRL_instantaneous} outperforms both the aforementioned possible schemes.
+Figures \ref{fig_numerical_results1} and \ref{fig_numerical_results2} show that Algorithm \ref{algo:UCRL_instantaneous} outperforms all the aforementioned possible schemes.
 This leads to the conclusion that separating the estimation of the probability distributions into two groups, one that is common to all arms (the transition matrix), and one that depends on the identity of the arm played (the probability distribution of $\boldsymbol\theta$) decreases the regret.
 Additionally, we note that utilizing the information regarding the reward function significantly decreases the regret, in our model it removes the dependency on the cardinality of the action set that may be large.
+Additionally, we can see that when $|\boldsymbol{V}|=|\boldsymbol\Theta_{b,s}|$ estimating the expected reward for each action and the probabilities $P_{\boldsymbol\Theta_{b,s}}$ yields comparable results as Figure \ref{fig_numerical_results1} demonstrates.
+However, as we increase the dimension $N$ and the cardinality of $\boldsymbol{V}$ increases exponentially as well, estimating the expected reward for each action yields expected regret that is an order of magnitude higher than the one achieved by estimating probabilities $P_{\boldsymbol\Theta_{b,s}}$.
 Finally, Figures \ref{fig_numerical_results1} and \ref{fig_numerical_results2} confirm that our state recovery scheme is indeed correct.